GDK: GdkFrameClock

-While GTK applications remain mainloop driven (cf. Glib event loop), meaning the application is idle inside this main loop most of the time and just waits for something to happen and then calls the appropriate subroutine when it does, GdkFrameClock adds an additional mechanism, that gives a "pulse" to the application.
-It tells the application when to update and repaint a window.
-The beat rate can be synchronized with the monitor refresh rate.
+While GTK applications remain mainloop driven (cf. Glib event loop), meaning the application is idle inside this main loop most of the time waiting for an event and then calls the appropriate subroutine when one occurs, GdkFrameClock adds an additional mechanism, which tells the application when to update and repaint a window.
+The update rate can be synchronized with the monitor refresh rate.

 GTK Scene Graph Kit

 In its history GDK contained and linked with a couple of different Canvases.